Folly Beach County Park – Folly Beach, South Carolina

 South Carolina | SC Picture Project | Charleston County Photos | Folly Beach County Park

-In the distance lies Bird Key, a sandspit between Folly Beach and Kiawah Island.
-Bird Key is one of three Heritage Preserve coastal islands that provide habitat and protected nesting for a variety of shore birds, including brown pelicans, blackskimmers, and royal terns.
+The photo above shows Bird Key in the distance.
+This small sandspit between Folly Beach and Kiawah Island is a bird sanctuary that provide habitat and protected nesting for a variety of shore birds, including brown pelicans, blackskimmers, and royal terns.
 The South Carolina Audubon Society designated Bird Key as an “Important Bird Area” in 2004.
 Visitors may access Bird Key by boat anytime except nesting season, which is April 1 through October 15.

-Many thanks to Kevin Travis of Sumter for sharing this photo of the Folly Beach County Park.
-Kevin says, “On June 30th, 2013, I woke about 05:00 and headed to the west end of Folly Beach.
+Contributor Kevin Travis also shares his experience in capturing his exquisite photo: “On June 30th, 2013, I woke about 05:00 and headed to the west end of Folly Beach.
 Storms were present and I had second thoughts about going, but storms always add an element of drama to any photo.
 So, I made the hike from the park to the west end of the beach.
 The storm clouds came and went, and I was plenty soaked, but in the end I was rewarded with this photo and an awesome rainbow.
 I call it God’s promise.”

 Folly Beach County Park Info